Chris Impey: Writing

 Impey has written a number of popular science books, marked by their incorporation of cutting edge research, and the use of vignettes that place the reader in unfamiliar scenes.
 The Living Cosmos (2007) is a survey of the emerging field of astrobiology, published initially by Random House and in 2011 republished by Cambridge University Press.

 Also with Cambridge University Press, he published a set of interviews with leading researchers in astrobiology, called Talking About Life (2010).
-He has also edited a set of books base on his long-time association with the Vatican Observatory astronomers.
 He has edited a book on astrobiology based on his long-time association with the Vatican Observatory astronomers, called Frontiers of Astrobiology.
-He edited a book on the ethical and philosophical implications of the search for life in the universe, called Encountering Life in the Universe.
+He edited a book on the ethical and philosophical implications of the search for extraterrestrial life called Encountering Life in the Universe.

-With planetary scientist Bill Hartmann, he wrote two introductory textbooks for college-level astronomy, The Cosmic Journey (1994), and The Universe Revealed (2000).
-On the subject of cosmology, he has written about the origin of the universe in How It Began (2012) and about the long term fate of the universe in How It Ends (2010).
-With English professor Holly Henry, he has written a survey of the scientific and cultural impact of iconic NASA missions in Dreams of Other Worlds (2013).
+With planetary scientist Bill Hartmann he wrote two introductory textbooks for college-level astronomy, The Cosmic Journey (1994) and The Universe Revealed (2000).
+On the subject of cosmology, he has written about the origin of the Universe in How It Began (2012) and about the long-term fate of the Universe in How It Ends (2010).
+With English professor Holly Henry he has written a survey of the scientific and cultural impact of iconic NASA missions in Dreams of Other Worlds (2013).
 His most recent book, Humble Before the Void (2014), based on teaching cosmology to Tibetan Buddhists in India as part of the Science for Monks program.
 In 2013, he published his first novel, Shadow World.